Long Island

 (1782 - 1783), Huntington

-It was built in an old cemetery (Burying Hill near Main Street and Nassau Road) from the wood of a dismantled church, and the British troops' grim humor gave it its name.
-The tombstones were used for tables, fireplaces, and ovens.
-An earthwork wall surrounded the two-acre enclosure, with a barracks in the center.
+A British earthwork fort built in an old cemetery (Old Burying Hill at Main Street (NY 25A) and Nassau Road) from the wood of a dismantled church, and the British troops' grim humor gave it its name.
+The tombstones were used for tables, fireplaces, and bake ovens.
+An earthen wall surrounded the two-acre enclosure, with a barrack in the center.
 The cemetery was restored after the war.
+Low lying extant earthen berms may be the remnants of the fort.

 Fort Slongo